Khin-Cartoon/awcpa.github.io/_posts/2018-11-9-create-test-site.md

 ## Drawn Animation

-This type of animation is the most common and the most least expensive.
+This type of animation is the most common and is less expensive than cgi animation.